 Patton said a career highlight was intercepting a pass in UCLA’s 41-28 win over Nebraska in 1988.

-By the time Patton hit his fifth-year senior season, at 6-foot-2 and 222 pounds, teammates nicknamed him “General.”
+By the time he hit his fifth-year senior season, at 6-foot-2 and 222 pounds, Patton earned the nickname “General” from his teammates.
 Maybe because they couldn’t get past the Marcus-Marvcus hurdle.

 “Marcus, Marvcus, whatever, General Patton is a great success story,” UCLA head coach Terry Donahue would say.
 “He’s a true model of a player who came from virtually being unknown and worked himself all the way up to the top of the program.”